Yeomen of the Guard: Original unit formation

 Henry rewarded his bodyguards by formally establishing the Yeomen of the Guard of (the body of) our Lord the King.
 This royal act recognized their bravery and loyalty in doing their duty, and designated them as the first members of a bodyguard to protect the King (or Queen) of England forever.
 In their first official act on 1 October 1485, fifty members of the Yeoman of the Guard, led by John de Vere, 13th Earl of Oxford, formally escorted Henry Tudor to his coronation ceremony.
 This appearance of the Guard at Henry VII's coronation was first documented by Francis Bacon in 1622.
 The coronation appears to have been hastily arranged, using the regulations for Richard III's coronation as a draft.
 The Guard is not mentioned in the regulations.

 There are no surviving original documents ordering the establishment of the Guard.
 There is only a draft document from ca 1536-37 proposing the formation of what would become the Gentlemen at Arms.
 The proposal contains this statement for a precedent:

 Hewerdine proposes that Henry VII may have copied the Scots bodyguard of the French king.
-In 1445, Charles VII had established two companies of Scots: one contained 100 men-at-arms; the second contains 104 archers designated as personal bodyguards.
+In 1445, Charles VII of France had established two companies of Scots: one contained 100 men-at-arms; the second contains 104 archers designated as personal bodyguards.
 These Scottish archers were being recognized for their service and loyalty to the French crown.
 Part of the royal retinue and used for ceremonial purposes, they wore richly decorated and embroidered jackets displaying the royal badges.
 They were armed with swords and halberds.

 The earliest documents mentioning individual Yeomen of the Guard date from September 1485 through January 1846.
 They are signet warrants (signed orders) from Henry to his Keeper of the Privy Seal, granting offices throughout the realm.
 The first is dated 16 September 1485, less than one month after the Battle of Bosworth, and about six weeks before his coronation.
-It appointed John Frye, yeoman of the king's Guard, to the office of Searcher at the port of Bristol.
+It appointed John Frye, yeoman of the king's guard, to the office of Searcher at the port of Bristol.
 From these warrants, Hewerdine was able to identify 32 Yeomen.
 Of these 32 warrants, 13 mention former service overseas, and 6 indicate presence at Bosworth Field.
 The remaining warrants mention "good and faithful service", which Hewerdine interprets as meaning either service overseas, or presence at Bosworth, or both.
-Service overseas refers to Henry's exile to Brittany after the execution of the Duke of Buckingham.
+Service overseas refers to Henry's exile to Brittany after the execution of Henry Stafford, 2nd Duke of Buckingham.
 According to sources quoted by Hewerdine, Henry had a retinue of about 500 men while in Brittany, of which 200 followed him to France.
 It was probably from among these 200 followers that the original Guard was formed.

 Under Henry VII the Guard had only 2 officers: the Captain, and the Clerk of the Cheque.
 The latter position (similar to a bookkeeper) was added by Henry later in his reign.